 The drum set can be the most challenging instrument to mike in a House of Worship by its very nature.
 What typically will work on the bass drum will usually not be ideal for the snare or cymbals.
 Factor in the sharp attacks and the propensity for high volume – depending on the style and genre of worship music and the player – you need to ensure you've got the suitable microphones for the job.

-In this guide, you will learn drum mic types, effective methods to mike your drum set, and suggested mics to help keep the beat going in your House of Worship.
+In this guide, you will learn drum mic types, how to mic a drum set, and discover the best drum mics to help keep the beat going in your House of Worship.